caituo27/caituo27.github.io/_posts/2023/09/2023-09-15-using-css-masks-to-solve-common-design-problems.md

 }
 ```

-No, just like `background-size` we have a `mask-size` property.
+Now, just like `background-size` we have a `mask-size` property.
 We'll use our custom properties for this size.
 For the width, we'll use `--maskWidth` and for the height we'll use `--maskHeight`.

 ```css
 header {